-17. What are some of the unexpected things that you are likely to encounter in your current
+16. What are some of the unexpected things that you are likely to encounter in your current job?

-18. What are some of the unexpected things that you are likely to encounter in you current job?
+17. What are some of the unexpected thing that you are likely to encounter in your current job?
 Thinking things through before we make a decision or react to a situation will aid in a favorable outcome.
+Think of the things that you put on the list you just made.
 Think of things that you put on the list you just made.
-How can you plan now for these things that "may" occur?
+How can you plan now for these things to "may" occur?
 Planning will save you time and worry in the future.
-19. What are some things that you can do to plan for those unexpected things on your list?
+18. What are some things that you can do to plan for those unexpected things on yo list? ur -

 It is very easy to find yourself caught off guard and reacting to a situation without thinking it through.
 We are all faced with the types of situations that require a snap decision.
 Nevertheless, if we can get to the place where thinking things through becomes commonplace, it will become second nature.